The Best Brunch in Los Angeles

 LA takes its food scene pretty seriously, and when it comes to finding the best brunch in Los Angeles, you’ll have your work cut out for you.

 Avocado toast, fluffy pancakes, oversized burgers or bubbly mimosas — brunch has it all.
-And Angelenos have their pick of where to get it, from warm and cozy restaurants to hip hotspots the locals love.
+And Angelenos have their pick of where to get it, from warm and cozy restaurants to the best diners in Los Angeles.

 But where is the best brunch in Los Angeles?
 We asked ourselves this, too, and set on a mission to find it.
 What we came up with are these nine local favorites.